humanwhocodes/hello-deno-service/README.md

 ## Description

-A simple [Deno](https://deno.land/) server intended to serve as an example of deploying a Node.js application to [Google Cloud Run](https://cloud.google.com/run/).
+A simple [Deno](https://deno.land/) server intended to serve as an example of deploying a Deno application to [Google Cloud Run](https://cloud.google.com/run/).

 ## Usage